BabylonJS/Documentation/content/communityExtensions/dynamicTerrains.md

 - the initial LOD is the factor of the central terrain quad to apply to the map quad (default 1),
 - the cameraLODcorrection is the quantity to add to this initial LOD to adjust to the camera position or distance (default 0),
 - the LOD limits are the limits in the perimetric terrain subdivisions from where to increase the initial LOD (default `[]`), the camera LOD correction applies the same way on all the quads, so even on the already increased perimetric quads.
-- these three properties can be set at any time !
-It's called _dynamic_ terrain, isn't it ?
+- these three properties can be set at any time!
+It's called _dynamic_ terrain, isn't it?
 - the global LOD value is the current LOD factor value of the central quads.

 ## Terrain Update